 Wiring a battery in series adds the combined voltage of each battery.
 To wire a battery in series you simply wire the negative pole on one battery to the positive pole on the other.
 The rest of the system is wired off of the other two poles.
 Batteries should be the same model matching voltage and amp-hours.
 While the voltage doubles in this type of configuration, the amp-hours remain the same.
 Two 6V batteries wired in series creates a 12V system.
 Two 12V batteries wired in series creates a 24V system.

-Basically, what 264 amp-hours means is that from the time the sun goes down at night and my solar panels stop producing power I have about 264 amps that I can use until the sun returns to start charging again.
+What 300 amp-hours means is that from the time the sun goes down at night and my solar panels stop producing power I have about 300 amps that I can use until the sun returns to start charging again the next day.
 This of course assumes that the solar system batteries are at 100% when the sun goes down.
-These numbers come in handy later on once the solar charger and battery monitor are installed.
-After 3-years we have yet to drop our truck camper solar system below 45%.
+This number comes in handy later on once the solar charger and battery monitor are installed.

 Very helpful article for me.
 Thank you for sharing.